vigna/epserde-rs/README.md

 ## Examples: ε-copy of standard structures

-Zero-copy deserialization is not that interesting because it can be applied only to data whose memory layout and size is fixed and known at compile time.
+Zero-copy deserialization is not that interesting because it can be applied only to data whose memory layout and size are fixed and known at compile time.
-This time, let us serialize a `Vec` containing a a thousand zeros: ε-serde will deserialize its associated deserialization type, which is a reference to a slice.
+This time, let us serialize a `Vec` containing a thousand zeros: ε-serde will deserialize its associated deserialization type, which is a reference to a slice.
 ```rust
 use epserde::prelude::*;